 All profits from the sale of Julia's Joyful Doctor Art work will go to supporting struggling doctors to access free and confidential support.

 To see more of Julia's work please visit Julia's sites on

-If you are a doctor who is struggling, or if you know another doctor who is - please get in touch with The Joyful Doctor team at email@example.com and check out the dozens of other support resources available to you on the Help for Drs page by clicking HERE
+If you are a doctor who is struggling, or if you know another doctor who is - please get in touch with the Joyful Doctor team at firstname.lastname@example.org and check out the dozens of other support resources available to you on the Help for Drs page by clicking HERE